panzerdp/dmitripavlutin.com/content/posts/048-temporal-dead-zone/index.md

 let variable;
 ```

-The reason behind the reference error is that you can statically (just by looking at code) determine that `variable` is already defined.
+The reason behind this reference error is that you can statically (just by looking at code) determine that `variable` is already defined.

 ## 5. TDZ acts within the current scope